XLSForm/xlsform.github.io/_sections/home-english.md

 | =================== | =========== | =========== |
 | choices             |             |             |

-In this example, the **name**, **birthweight**, and **sex** fields are grouped together in a repeat, and the user can collect the same information about multiple children by selecting the option in the form to add another repeat.
+In the above example, the **name**, **birthweight**, and **sex** fields are grouped together in a repeat, and the user can collect the same information about multiple children by selecting the option in the form to add another repeat.

 The **label** column is optional for **begin repeat**.
 Assigning a label to a repeat will add the label as a title to the block of repeat questions in the form.
+A meaningful label will help enumerators and participants navigate the form as intended.
+We generally recommend using a singular noun or noun phrase such as *observation* or *household member*.

+This interaction may be confusing to users the first time they see it.
+If enumerators know the number of repetitions ahead of time, consider using a [dynamically defined repeat count](https://xlsform.org/en/#dynamic-repeat-counts).

 When a repeat is shown in a table of contents, the label used to represent each repeat is the label of the first group inside that repeat.
-In the example below, if a repeat is filled out with values `Preity` for `first_name`, `Zinta` for `last_name` and `71` for `age`, that repeat will be summarized as "Preity Zinta - 71":
+In the example below, if a repeat is filled out with values *Preity* for `first_name`, *Zinta* for `last_name` and *71* for `age`, that repeat will be summarized as **Preity Zinta - 71**:

 | type                   | name         | label                                                   |
 | ---------------------- | ------------ | ------------------------------------------------------- |